heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 tensor".

-You may wonder what it means for it to have a specific shape vs just being a "flat" column vector as it is here.
+You may wonder what it means for it to have a specific shape vs just being a "flat" row vector as it is here.
 I certainly wondered about this; the answer is below.